lcallarec/blog.io/_posts/2017-03-25-capture usb traffic.md

 # Write a Vala script that does the job

-Before I strat, I read chunks of documentation from [LibUSB](http://libusb.info/).
+Before I start, I read chunks of documentation from [LibUSB](http://libusb.info/).
 I learnt that Prior to connect to an USB device, I need to find the vendorID and productID of the Luxafor device.

 ## Find USB vendorID / productID

 Capture with `lusb` command the list of connected device - with the Luxafor un-plugged, and re-fetch the list with the Luxafor plugged to guess which one is the device you're looking for :

 {% highlight bash %}
 $ lsusb
 Bus 002 Device 005: ID 04d8:f372 Microchip Technology, Inc.
 {% endhighlight %}

 `04d8:f372` are respectively vendorID and productID information we're looking for.
 Nice.